AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module0/getting-started.md

 [0.1 Install the Chrome extension for the Experience League documentation](./ex1.md)

-In this exercise you'll install and configure the Chrome extension so you can use it to sign up for the tutorial and to personalize the tutorial content.
+In this exercise you'll install and configure the Chrome extension so you can use it to personalize the tutorial content.

 [0.2 Use Demo System Next to setup your Adobe Experience Platform Data Collection client property](./ex2.md)